 Changes of catch (in weight) per effort and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2.
-Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish along with the aerial survey index and SAPUE (below).
+Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish along with the aerial survey index (below).

 Both catch per shot and catch per searching hours appeared to decline gradually from 1999/00 to 2008/09 seasons (Fig. 2-1).
 This decline of juvenile fish probably corresponded to very low recruitments that were observed in the GTI and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig. 3-1 for the GTI).
 There were large upturns of both CPUEs observed in 2009/10 season, then the CPUEs decreased toward 2011/12 and show increasing trends afterward.
-Both CPUEs in 2013/14 season were higher than the past 5-year means over 2009-13.
+Both CPUEs in 2014/15 season were higher than the past 5-year means over 2010-14.
+Although complete data for 2015/16 season have not yet been available, the directions of data points from 2014/15 season to December 2015 were opposite for catch/search hours and for catch/shot.
+This was unusual compared to the same time of year in past years.
+In December 2015, there was a small number of shots (9 shots) compared to search hours (180 hours).

-Generally the proportions for age 2 fish in purse seine catch between 2004 (03/04 season) and 2014 (11/14 season) were greater than any of previous years except for 2010 and 2014 (Fig. 2-2).
+Generally, the proportions for age 2 fish in purse seine catch between 2004 (03/04 season) and 2015 (14/15 season) were greater than any of previous years except for 2010 and 2014 (Fig. 2-2).
 Contrary, proportions for age 3 and 4 decreased for the same years except for age 4 in 2010, 2011, and 2014.
 In 2012, the age composition largely increased for age 2, and decreased for age 3.
-If the trend of the age composition (or frequency) for age 2 is compared with the trends of aerial survey index and SAPUE (Fig. 2-3, see below), all the trends show similar increasing tendencies between 2003 and 2014 although there are some differences in fluctuation patterns.
-This possibly suggests that aerial survey index and SAPUE could detect signals more for age 2 than those for ages 3 or 4, or 2-4 combined.
+If the trend of the age composition (or frequency) for age 2 is compared with the trends of aerial survey index (Fig. 2-3, see below), all the trends show similar increasing tendencies between 2003 and 2014 although there are some differences in fluctuation patterns.
+This possibly suggests that aerial survey index could detect signals more for age 2 than those for ages 3 or 4, or 2-4 combined.